 Are you wearing red today?

 And because today is National Wear Red Day.
-For more than 10 years, the American Heart Association has sponsored this day in an effort to raise awareness in the fight against heart disease in women.
+For more than ten years, the American Heart Association has sponsored this day to raise awareness in the fight against heart disease in women.

 Heart disease is the number one killer of women in the US.
 In fact, it’s more deadly than all forms of cancer combined, and is responsible for one out of every three deaths.
 This is an astonishing — and frightening — statistic.
 And it’s only the beginning.

 - An estimated 43 million women in the US are affected by heart disease.

 - Heart disease kills more women than men each year.

 - 1 in 3 women dies each year from heart disease compared with 1 in 31 from breast cancer.